Lemon Rice

 Can you make it with brown rice?

-White rice tends to soak up the flavors of the broth and lemon more than brown rice, which has more of a nutty flavor.
+White rice tends to soak up the flavors of the lemon more than brown rice, which has more of a nutty flavor.
 You can make this with brown or wild rice if you prefer, but be aware that the cooking times will vary.

 What goes well with the lemon rice?